ab9mamun/emil-website/content/event/LaFTer-Label-Free Tuning of Zero-shot Classifier using Language and Unlabeled Image Collections/index.md

   region:
   postcode:
   country:
-summary: This presentation discusses label-free tunning of zero-shot classifier using language and unlabeled image collections.
+summary: This presentation discusses label-free tunning of zero-shot classifiers using language and unlabeled image collections.
 abstract:

 # Talk start and end times.